jmcorey/jmcorey.github.io/_posts/2018-07-24-email-compression.md

 ---
 layout: post
-title: zstd compression FTW
+title: Zstandard compression FTW
 ---

-The zstd compression tool seems like a good default choice for general purpose.
+The `zstd` compression tool seems like a good general purpose choice these days.

 There are some exotic compression systems (e.g. phda9, cmix) vying for the absolute best compression ratio at the [Large Text Compression